HarielMods/RaidSkipper/README.md

   * The Emerald Nightmare

 #### Warlords of Draenor
-  * Hellfire Citdael Upper
+  * Hellfire Citadel Upper
-  * Hellfire Citdael Lower
+  * Hellfire Citadel Lower
   * Blackrock Foundary

 ![Example Screenshot](screenshot1.png?raw=true "Example Screenshot")

 _Korthia functions removed in favor of the [Korthia Checklist WeakAura](https://wago.io/cyRj6ikQz)_

+## TO DO

+* Remove Ace library.
+This addon is so small and Ace is really not needed.
+* Improve multi-character data.
+* Add a GUI to show quest skip progress for all characters.